 Since our office and testing center are closed until further notice and the DSC staff is working remotely, we will not be proctoring exams at the DSC.
 As far as remote proctoring, we will address those needs on a case-by-case basis.
+If we determine that there is a need for our office to proctor an exam remotely, we will need at least a 1 week notice to coordinate.
 In general, students registered with the DSC should be afforded the same testing environment as their peers to the greatest extent possible.
 This means that, if you are proctoring an exam through Canvas, all students should be able to take the exam through Canvas.
 Since we do not have access to Canvas course spaces or other systems used for remote learning, we are unable to extend test time for those who require it which means that professors will need to be cognizant of students’ testing accommodations and ensure those are implemented in the remote setting (such as extended time).
-Please visit the Online Teaching Resources for Instructors page on our website for helpful tips for providing testing accommodations via Canvas, or other online platforms.
+Please visit the Resources for Instructors page on our website for helpful tips for providing testing accommodations via Canvas, or other online platforms.

 At this time, there will be no need to send course syllabi, exam dates, or general exam information to DSC Testing.
 We are not actively inputting exam information into our database since our testing center is closed.
 Unfortunately, there is no way for us to put a hold on the automatic emails you receive requesting testing information after each student sends out their accommodations letter.
 Rest assured, you do not need to do this while we are in a remote setting.

 The following are helpful sites that provide guidance for extending test time for those who require it as an accommodation: